EC528-Fall-2024/orchestrating-ai-app-cloud/README.md

 pip install -e .
 ```

-Once this installation is complete, commands are run using the follwing format:
+Once this installation is complete, commands are run using the following format:

 ```
 cynthus [command]